 As well as producing greener tires Maxxis is also involved in more environmental social awareness programmes, such as the ‘Cheer for the Earth’ initiative which targets environmental protection through fuel efficiency.

 Former NBA Basketball star Yao Ming, who was the tallest player in the league at 2.29m when he retired, joined Maxxis officials as they launched the company’s Cheer for the Earth initiative in 2011.
 Because correct tire pressure is crucial to fuel efficiency, Maxxis has offered free pressure checks and tire inflation at more than 1,000 stores.
-More than 150,000 customers took advantage of the promotion, saving an estimated 61,965 tons in carbon emissions.
+More than 150,000 customers took advantage of the promotion, saving an estimated 61,965 tons of carbon emissions.

 Maxxis also strives to be a good corporate citizen by minimising its impact on the environment.
 Because most Maxxis factories are ISO14001-certified, tires are produced in a clean and environmentally friendly way.